Estimating the Number of Clusters via Normalized Cluster Instability: Numerical experiments

 \subsection{Results}

 We evaluated the $k$-selection methods using the k-means clustering algorithm \citep{hartigan1975clustering}.
-The k-means algorithm was restarted 10 times with random starting centroids in order to avoid local minima.
+The k-means algorithm was restarted 10 times with random starting centroids in order to avoid local minima. \cite{dick2014many} showed that 10 restarts for k-means were sufficient for two clustering problems that match the problems considered here in difficulty.
 For all methods, we considered the sequence $k = \{2, 3, \dots, 50\}$.
 For the stability-based methods we use 100 bootstrap comparisons (see Algorithm~\ref{algorithm1} and ~\ref{algorithm2}).
 To maximize comparability, we evaluated used the same random seed for all instability-based methods (within the same iteration).

-Table 1 shows the estimated $\hat{k}$ over 100 iterations for each of the four scenarios and eight methods.
+Table \ref{tb:results} shows the estimated $\hat{k}$ over 100 iterations for each of the four scenarios and eight methods.
 Estimated $\hat{k} \geq 20$ are collapsed in the category '20+'.
 We first focus on the results of the instability-based methods.
 For the first scenario with $k^*=3$ circular clusters, the unnormalized instability-based methods perform poorly, with about half of the estimates being correct, and the other half being in the category '20+'.
 This poor performance is due to the unfavorable behavior illustrated in Figure \ref{fig:instabcurve} and Figure \ref{fig:illustration}.
 The normalized instability methods, however, do not suffer from this problem and accordingly show high performance.
 The pattern of results in the scenario with $k^* = 7$ is similar, but more pronounced.
 With the clustering problem being more difficult, unnormalized stability methods fail to identify $k^*$ in every iteration, whereas the normalized stability methods still successfully identify $k^*$ in the vast majority of cases.
 In scenario three with $k^*=3$ elongated clusters all instability-based methods show maximum performance.
 Here the tail of the unnormalized instability paths decays slowly enough preventing the trivial decrease instability to undercut the local minimum at $k = 3$.
 In scenario four with $k^*=7$ elongated clusters, the performance of the unnormalized methods drops to zero, whereas normalized instability methods are still able to identify $k^*$ in a considerable amount of cases.
 Overall the results show that the normalized instability-methods perform better than the unnormalized ones.

 We now turn to the performance of distance-based methods.
 The clear winner among this class of methods is the Gaussian mixture, which performs performs extremely well in all scenarios.
 Next, the Slope statistic performs reasonably well, however, the performance is much lower for $k^*=7$ than for $k^*=3$.
 The Gap statistic shows maximal performance for the circular clusterings, but drops to zero in for the elongated clusters.
 Finally, the Jump statistic fails entirely in all scenarios.
 The reason for the bad performance of the Jump statistic is that its variance increases with increasing $k$.
 See Appendix \ref{app_jump} for a detailed illustration of this problem.